Start Using Studio

 Actions

 The basic building blocks of Studio scripts are called actions.
 Actions are how you add specific functionality to your script.
 There are hundreds of actions in Studio.
 The Actions section of the online help contains detailed pages for most of the actions.
+You can access online help for an action directly from Studio by selecting the action and pressing F1 on your keyboard.

 You can learn more about actions in general and how to use them in scripts on the Action Basics page.
 In the online help, action names appear in bold orange capital letters, like this: Play.